top of page

 Can I prevent weight gain during perimenopause?

-While some weight gain during perimenopause is likely, significant weight gain is not not inevitable.
+While some weight gain during perimenopause is likely, significant weight gain is not inevitable.
 By maintaining a healthy lifestyle and seeking guidance from healthcare professionals, you can manage your weight and prevent excessive weight gain.
 This may include incorporating strength training, time-restricted eating, and menopause hormone therapy into your routine.

 ----